GoldenLauncherMC/GoldenLauncher/README.md

 - 📥 Auto Updater.
 When you opening launcher this is updating it!
 - 🧔 Skin gallery.
 Don't open your browser.
 Just go to skins and search your favorite skin!
 - 😎 Client.
 We have our client that you can run only in this launcher!
+- 🚫 No chat reporting mode and no chat reporting modified server.
 # How to download
 You can download this launcher here: (link comming soon).
 Or build it yourself!